bolt/common/README.md

 This library provides utility functions to help simplify menial tasks.

-The Bolt team believes the PHP error reporting system is a mistake.
-Many built-in functions utilize it, leading to inconsistent results and head scratching.

-This library provides some wrappers around some of these functions.
+Where possible, this library provides some wrappers around some built-in functions.
 Our code should always throw exceptions instead of triggering errors/warnings/notices (excluding deprecation warnings).

 Table of Contents: